Armenian language

 Armenian (endonym: հայերեն, (Note: Spelled in classical orthography as հայերէն.) hayeren, /hy/) is the sole member of an independent branch in the Indo-European language family.
 It is the native language of the Armenian people and the official language of Armenia.
 Historically spoken in the Armenian highlands, today Armenian is also widely spoken throughout the Armenian diaspora.
 Armenian is written in its own writing system, the Armenian alphabet, introduced in 405 AD by Mesrop Mashtots.
 The estimated number of Armenian speakers worldwide is between five and seven million.

 History

 Classification and origins

 Armenian is an independent branch of the Indo-European languages.
-It is of interest to linguists for its distinctive phonological changes within that family.
+It is of interest to linguists because of its distinctive phonological changes within the Indo-European family.
 Armenian exhibits more satemization than centumization, although it is not classified as belonging to either of these subgroups.

-Some linguists tentatively conclude that Armenian, Greek (and Phrygian), Albanian and Indo-Iranian were dialectally close to each other; within this hypothetical dialect group, Proto-Armenian was situated between Proto-Greek (centum subgroup) and Proto-Indo-Iranian (satem subgroup).
-Ronald I. Kim has noted unique morphological developments connecting Armenian to Balto-Slavic languages.
+Some linguists have proposed that Armenian, Greek (and Phrygian), Albanian, and the Indo-Iranian languages were dialectally close to one another.
+Within this hypothetical dialect continuum, Proto-Armenian has been situated between Proto-Greek, traditionally classified as a centum language, and Proto-Indo-Iranian, traditionally classified as a satem language.
+The relationship between Armenian and Greek has been the subject of particular attention.
+Armenian and Greek share phonological, morphological, and lexical features, although scholars differ over whether these similarities reflect a common Graeco-Armenian subgroup, prolonged contact, or a combination of shared inheritance and areal influence.
+Using computational methods adapted from evolutionary biology, Donald Ringe and Tandy Warnow proposed a phylogenetic model in which Pre-Armenian and Pre-Greek formed a closely related subgroup after 2500 BC.
+David W. Anthony has likewise suggested that Pre-Armenian may have begun to diverge by approximately 2800 BC.

+Recent archaeogenetic research has contributed to discussions of Armenian prehistory.
+Steppe-related ancestry appeared in the South Caucasus during the Middle Bronze Age, coinciding with the emergence of the Trialeti-Vanadzor culture, and has been linked to a western Yamnaya-related source also found in contemporaneous Aegean populations.
+Several scholars have associated the Trialeti-Vanadzor culture with Indo-European populations, and some recent studies have proposed it as an early Proto-Armenian cultural horizon.
+These findings have also been interpreted as supporting the Graeco-Armenian hypothesis and the emergence of Proto-Armenian in the Armenian Highlands during the Bronze Age.
+Ronald I. Kim has noted unique morphological developments connecting Armenian to the Balto-Slavic languages.